Higher Lie theory in positive characteristic: The integration theory

 \end{theorem}

 \begin{proof} The key point is constructing the functorial $\mathcal{E}$-coalgebra structure on $C^c(-)$, which is done in \cite{BergerFresse04}.
-Using the cylinder object argument, it is possible to show that $\mathcal{E}$-coalgebras admit a left transferred model category structure, analogous to the one in Proposition \ref{prop: left transferred structure}.
-Then it is immediate that $C^c(-)$ is a left Quillen functor. \end{proof}
+The operad $\mathcal{E}$ is \textit{coadmissible}, meaning dg $\mathcal{E}$-coalgebras admit a model structure left-transferred from dg modules, see \cite[Proposition 29]{bricevictor}, originally stated in \cite{BergerMoerdijk}.
+It is immediate to check that this adjunction is a Quillen adjunction. \end{proof}

 The counit morphism $\epsilon: \Omega \mathrm{B}^{\mathrm{s.a}}\mathcal{E} \qi \mathcal{E}$ induces a Quillen adjunction:

 By composing both Quillen adjunctions, we get the following Quillen adjunction: